 Horseback Riding — Smokemont Riding Stable north of Cherokee offers guided horseback riding within the Great Smoky Mountains National Park.
 Rides available for the beginner or experienced rider featuring wooded forests, wildflowers, river and waterfalls.

-Music — One of the most popular music venues is the Chamber of Commerce's free concert series presented every Saturday evening at the Great Smoky Mountains Railroad Depot (June thru October).
+Music — One of the most popular music venues is the Chamber of Commerce's free concert series presented every Saturday evening at Riverfront Park (June thru October).

 Fontana Lake and Dam — The 29-mile long, 11,700-acre lake has more than 240 miles of shoreline and great year-round fishing.
 Fontana Dam, at the western end of the county, is the tallest east of the Mississippi.